- Location: London, United Kingdom.

 Here are some of the projects the organization has:

 In order to protect Amur tigers from extinction, the Alliance project has been monitoring Amur tiger’s numbers for over 20 years.
-The Amur leopards population is extremely small which qualifies Amur leopards as critically endangered.
+The Amur leopard population is extremely small, which qualifies Amur leopards as critically endangered.